zesetup/vaadin8grid/README.md

 # vaadin8grid
-Sample app using Vaadin 8 Grid
+Sample app using Vaadin 8 Grid  with lazy load, sorting and filtering.